epiception/theano-mc-cnn/README.md

 ## THEANO-MC-CNN ##

-Simple Theano Implementation of https://arxiv.org/abs/1510.05970 (fast architecture) for creating Depth Maps by training a Siamese Convolutional Network on Image Patches.
+Simple Theano Implementation of [Stereo Matching by Training a Convolutional Neural Network to Compare Image Patches](https://arxiv.org/abs/1510.05970) (fast architecture) for creating Depth Maps.

 Original Source Code (in Torch/Lua) and results can be found [here](https://github.com/jzbontar/mc-cnn).